KLDistance/Electrochemical_relatives/README.md

 # Electrochemical_relatives
+1. Some electrochemical calculations done in python relative languages.
-Some instrumentation algorithms and connections fulfilled in LabVIEW and C.
+2. Some instrumentation algorithms and connections fulfilled in LabVIEW and C.